rahulsprajapati/wp-local-docker/readme.md

-# WordPress Docker Development Environment
+# [Customized for Multiple sites] WordPress Docker Development Environment

-This is a Docker based local development environment for WordPress.
+Tested only on MAC.
+I'm using this for my local development only.

+This is a forked repo of 10up wp local docker with updated script for adding new sites in one instance for local development of wordpress.

 ## What's Inside